-One day in Aachen was not enough for all things to do, but nevertheless, we managed to experience its old city center, which is rich in history, but still has a trendy vibe due to a a large student population – students alone represent 20% of all the people living in Aachen.
+One day in Aachen was not enough for all things to do, but nevertheless, we managed to experience its old city center, which is rich in history, but still has a trendy vibe due to a a large student population – students alone represent 20% of all the people living in the city.

-The city of Aachen convinced us also because it was not too crowded with tourists, what actually surprised us.
+The city charmed us also because it was not crowded with tourists, what actually surprised us.
 Aachen has so many things to do and see, it was strange it is so overlooked comparing to other German towns.

 If you are keen on history, you must be aware that the city is mostly known for the Charlemagne – the father of Europe.
 His throne was in use for over 600 years and for coronating other German kings too.
 But the city is not all about the Charlemagne.
 Aachen was already popular during the Roman Empire, when thermal water has been found there.
 Did you know that the name Aachen came from the word »Aaha«, meaning water.
 The influence of water can still be seen today.

 One of the most recognizable tourist attractions in Aachen is it’s city’s cathedral.
-The cathedral, which is the oldest in North Europe, was in fact the first German sight on the UNESCO world heritage list.
-A visit should for sure be one of the must things to do in Aachen no matter how long or short your visit to the city is.
+The cathedral, which is the oldest in Northern Europe, was in fact the first German sight on the UNESCO world heritage list.
+A visit of it should for sure be one of the must things to do in Aachen no matter how long or short your visit to the city is.

 During the WW2 Aachen was almost completely destroyed, but on the other hand, this was also the first German city, which was captured by the allies.